 - A military offense.

 There are no set factors required for commuting a sentence in California.
-The California constitution confers absolute authority on the governor to grant one.
+The state constitution confers absolute authority on the governor to grant one.

 The only limitation is that it is subject to the approval of a majority of the California Supreme Court in cases of people twice (or more) convicted of a felony.5

 - The severity of the prisoner’s criminal conviction(s),